adobe-apiplatform/apigateway-examples/serverless-router/aws-lambda/README.md

 This example shows how to invoke a Lambda function directly from the API Gateway.

-It also shows how to route some endpoints to the Lambda backend, and other endpoints to another microservice.
-The result from the client perspective looks like a consistent API, even though behind the scenes, the request goes to multiple backends.
+It also shows how to extend an existing microservice with a Lambda function.
+The result, from the client perspective, looks like a consistent API, even though behind the scenes, the request goes to multiple backends.

 ## How to run this example